AustinSpalding/Wordify/README.md

 Finally, running `python number_to_words.py`, `python all_wordifications.py`, or `python words_to_number.py` with or without the following number will also work, and again will prompt additional info as needed.

 Note that only the local number (final seven digits) will be wordified due to the significance of some area codes.
 Running all_wordifications will take some time due to dictionary size and the number of possible wordifications.
+If given a short number, the functions will add zeroes to the front to keep consistent formatting.
 # Sources
 [NLTK](https://www.nltk.org)'s English language library